blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 Disable New Users Signups
 -------------------------

-After everyone relevant have logged in with their Firefox, you may not want new users to sign up in your server.
+After everyone we want to serve have logged in with their Firefox browsers, we may not want new users to sign up in the server.
 To disable new users signups, edit ``$DOCKER_SHARE/msync/syncserver.ini`` to uncomment the ``allow_new_user = false`` line, or run the following command:
 ::

    sudo sed -ri 's/^# (allow_new_users = false)/\1/' \
     $DOCKER_SHARE/msync/syncserver.ini

-Restart relevant Docker containers to take effect:
+Restart both the ``msync`` and ``nginx`` Docker containers to apply the change:
 ::

    docker restart msync nginx